 - Submit one or two letters of recommendation from faculty members or academic readers who are familiar with your research

 - Be available to receive the award and present a poster of the study at the CAPSAC reception January 26, 2020 at the San Diego International Conference on Child and Family Maltreatment.
 Travel expenses will be paid (not to exceed $300.00).
 Alternatively, be available to receive the award and present an overview of the study at a CAPSAC meeting or a CAPSAC training event in 2020

 - Agree to the publication of the submitted summary in the CAPSAC newsletter, The Consultant

-The deadline is November 1, 2018.
-Send submissions to the Research Award Committee c/o Toni Cavanagh Johnson, Ph.D. or contact her with questions.
+The deadline has been extended to December 1, 2019.
+Send submissions to the Research Award Committee Chair Toni Cavanagh Johnson, Ph.D. at email@example.com.
 In the subject area please write “Paul Crissey Award.”